Big Sky Wildlife Spotlight: Snowshoe Hares

 - Snowshoe hares can run upwards of 20 MPH.

-- To avoid confrontation they blend in with their surroundings and act like statues.
+- To avoid confrontation they blend in with their surroundings and remain completely still.

 - Their primary food sources are shrubs, twigs, leaves, and even conifer needles.